cosminadrianpopescu/azul/api.md

 **Parameters**:

 * dir The direction in which to split (left, right up or down)
+* remote_command If set, then instead of opening a local terminal, open a remote terminal (see the remote section in the readme file)

 Splits the currently selected tab in the direction indicated.